rmit-programming-club/rmit-programming-club.github.io/README.md

-# RMIT Programming Club Website 2.0 Public Beta
+# RMIT Programming Club Website 2.0

 Created and Maintained by: Patrick Mifsud